Eerste Divisie

-The Eerste Divisie (/nl/; First Division) is the second-highest tier of football in the Netherlands.
+The Eerste Divisie (/nl/; First Division), officially known as the Keuken Kampioen Divisie due to sponsorship reasons, is the second-highest tier of football in the Netherlands.
 It is linked with the top-level Eredivisie via promotion/relegation systems.
-It is also known as the Keuken Kampioen Divisie due to sponsorship reasons, while previously it was known as Jupiler League for the same reason.

 History

 The Eerste Divisie consists of 20 clubs, who play each other in a double round-robin league, with each club playing the other club home and away.
 Each club plays every other club once in the first half of the season before the league takes a winter break around the Christmas and New Year's holiday season.
 The second half of the season sees the same fixtures as the first half, with the stadiums changed, although the two halves are not played in the same order.

-At the end of each season, the champion and the runner-up of the Eerste Divisie are automatically promoted to the Eredivisie.
+At the end of each season, the champions and the runners-up of the Eerste Divisie are automatically promoted to the Eredivisie.
 Six other clubs enter the Nacompetitie /nl/, a promotion/relegation playoff that includes the 16th-placed club in the Eredivisie.
+The six clubs from the Eerste Divisie include the four 'period champions', or best-performing teams from each quarter of the regular season, along with the two best-placed teams who are not period champions.

-If the club that wins a period has qualified for the Nacompetitie by winning a previous period, its place is filled by the next-best club in that period that has not already qualified.
+If the club that wins a period has qualified for the Nacompetitie by winning a previous period, its place is filled by the next-best club in that period that has not already qualified; in addition, reserve teams are not eligible for promotion to the Eredivisie.
 Usually, the clubs that qualify for the Nacompetitie turn out to be the 3rd- through 9th-placed clubs in the final table.
 Clubs in the Nacompetitie face each other in a knock-out system with the number 16 of the Eredivisie for one place in next season's Eredivisie.

 Since the KNVB decided to seek sponsors for the divisions in 1990, the league was called the Toto-Divisie.
 Between September 2001 and June 2006, that was with introduction of the then sponsor Gouden Gids Divisie.
 Between July 2006 and June 2018, with the introduction of the sponsor, that had become the Jupiler League.
 Since July 2018, with the introduction of the new sponsor, that has become the Keuken Kampioen Divisie.